 3 Mistakes To Avoid When Connecting Professionally

-Does your introduction emails, your calls, connection requests go unanswered?
+Do your introduction emails, your calls, and connection requests go unanswered?

-Do you get blocked often in various social media platforms when you send a connection request to prospects?
+Do you get blocked often on various social media platforms when you send a connection request to prospects?

-1. No context setting: People do not set the context as to why they want to connect with someone.
-Let’s be honest, any random and unknown connection requests without a context will go to the ‘archive’ or even worse, for repeat offenders it would go to ‘spam’ folder.
+1. No context setting: People do not set the context for why they want to connect with someone.
+Let’s be honest; any random and unknown connection requests without a context will go to the ‘archive,’ or, even worse, for repeat offenders, it will go to the ‘spam’ folder.
 Connection requests without context-setting are like blindly firing the arrows.
 It will hardly ever hit the target.

-So what is the best way to approach people?
-What should you do to improve your connection prowess?
-Follow these steps if you truly want to build a life-long professional connection and gain from it in the long term.
+So what is the solution for these?
+What should you be doing to improve your connection prowess?
+Follow these steps to build a lifelong professional connection and gain from it long-term.

-1. Change your approach from ‘TAKE’ to ‘GIVE’.
-Majority of people trying to connect to others are so focused on gaining something from it, that they forget the best connections work when you give more than you receive.
-The moment you change your approach your success rate will shoot up for sure change.
+1. Change your approach from taking to GIVE.
+Most people trying to connect to others are so focused on gaining something from it that they forget that the best connections work when you give more than you receive.
+When you change your approach, your success rate will shoot up for sure change.

 2. Ask the permission of the person to connect.
 I see people sending connection requests randomly and without seeking permission to connect.
 As if it’s their right to be connected to the person they want to.
-Whereas, actually it is not.
-It’s essential to seek permission to connect to them politely.
+Whereas, actually, it is not.
+It’s essential to seek permission to communicate with them politely.
 You come across as a balanced and sane human being.

-3. Set the context properly.
-Sending connection requests without context setting is a BIG NO. Make sure you send an appropriate note to the person along with your connection request.
-The note needs to have what is the reason behind you sending them a connection request.
-Be honest and open about your reason, without being salesy, pushy and preachy.
+3. Set the context correctly.
+Sending connection requests without context setting is a BIG NO. Ensure you send the person an appropriate note along with your connection request.
+The note needs to know why you sent them a connection request.
+Be honest and open about your reason without being salesy, pushy, and preachy.

 4. Understand their world and work.
-It is important you understand and respect their world and work.
-What it means is that, you must find out from people what time suits them for having a conversation, which medium are they comfortable on, what their work demands are etc. Once you understand these better it will be super easy for you to connect with them.
+You must understand and respect their world and work.
+What it means is that you must find out from people what time suits them for having a conversation, which medium they are comfortable with, what their work demands are, etc. Once you understand these better, it will be super easy for you to connect with them.

 5. Understand their challenges before helping.
-Most often I see people reaching out to others with the help they can offer, without even asking if they are looking for help.
+I often see people reaching out to others with the help they can offer without asking if they are looking for help.
 It’s futile to help people when they do not need help in that particular area.
-Therefore understanding their challenges enables you to think from their perspective and provide that valuable help which they are looking for.
+Therefore, understanding their challenges enables you to think from their perspective and provide the valuable help they seek.

 6. Offer help instead of business.
-Most people send a boring and standard business email while connecting with new people.
-These emails are loaded with so many offers, products, services that the person receiving it doesn’t understand or can’t fit it into their scope of things.
-Therefore, it is important to offer genuine help instead of business.
+Most people send a templated business email while connecting with new people.
+These emails are loaded with many offers, products, and services that the person receiving them needs help understanding or fitting into their scope.
+Therefore, it is vital to offer genuine help instead of business.
 The business will eventually follow when they have built trust in you.

-Be genuine, be humble, be a giving and friendly person, you will see your attempts working way better than before.
-Do you agree?
+Be genuine, humble, giving, and friendly; you will see your attempts working way better than before.

 Share this post on: